 - These are somewhat like a propeller and fitted on either side of the bow of the ship.

-- It helps in manoeuvring ship under slow speed in congested waters near ports or canals.
-These are also referred to as tunnel thruster.
+- It helps in manoeuvring ships at a slow speed in congested waters near ports or canals.
+These are also referred to as tunnel thrusters.

 - Side thrusters influence the total running cost of a ship to a greater extent.
 These are either hydraulically or electrically powered.

-- Without steering, we can’t move a vehicle in the desired direction; so the propeller propels the ship and rudder steer the ship.
-The rudder is a flat hollow structure, housed in the aft of the propeller.
+- Without steering, we can’t move a vehicle in the desired direction, so the propeller propels the ship, and the rudder steers the ship.
+The rudder is a flat hollow structure housed in the aft of the propeller.

-- As a vital part of the ship, the rudder is provided with a steering gear system which controls the movement of the rudder.
+- As a vital part of the ship, the rudder is provided with a steering gear system that controls the rudder’s movement.
 It works on Newton’s Third Law of motion.

 Related Read: Types of Rudders

 - It is a mechanical device having blades fitted on a central shaft.
-These blades rotate and their rotational energy is converted into pressure energy and due to this, the propeller produces thrust required for propulsion.
-It pushes the sea water backwards and, in turn, the sea water helps the ship in moving forward.
+These blades rotate, and their rotational energy is converted into pressure energy, and due to this, the propeller produces the thrust required for propulsion.
+It pushes the seawater backwards, and, in turn, the seawater helps the ship move forward.

 - Engine, shaft and propeller together constitute propulsion unit.
-The propeller should be made up of materials like aluminium, bronze, manganese etc which are excellent corrosion resistant alloys.
+The propeller should be made up of aluminium, bronze, manganese etc., which are excellent corrosion resistant alloys.
 There can be one, two or three propellers.

 - A small onboard area is required in marine vessels to handle and store paint.
 This room is known as the Paint room.

-- Special provisions are there for the paint room to cater explosion and release of chemical gases and vapours from these enamels.
+- Special provisions are there for the paint room to cater explosions and release of chemical gases and vapours from these enamels.

 Emergency Generator Room:

-- When the main supply goes out of order then small separate generator supplies electricity for emergency loads.
+- When the main supply goes out of order, a small separate generator supplies electricity for emergency loads.
 This is called an emergency generator.